riking/AutoDelete/DATA_QUESTIONNAIRE.md

 No process is implemented for deletion of log data, as this data is retained for less than 30 days.

-For deletion of 'adminhelp' command content, usres can make a request through the same channels as listed in the 'security issues' section.
+For deletion of 'adminhelp' command content, users can make a request through the same channels as listed in the 'security issues' section.

 ## Infrastructure
 _Tell us more about your application's infrastructure and your team's security practices._